ssheng/BentoML/docs/source/frameworks/tensorflow.rst

 Preface
 -------

+Even though ``bentoml.tensorflow`` supports Keras model, we recommend our users to use :ref:`bentoml.keras <frameworks/keras>` for better development experience.

-Consider using BentoML :ref:`frameworks/keras:Keras` framework if working with a Keras model.
-If continuing with TensorFlow, make sure the Keras model is decorated with :code:`tf.function`.
+If you must use TensorFlow for your Keras model, make sure that your Keras model inference callback (such as ``predict``) is decorated with :code:`tf.function`.

 .. note::